Positive maps and extendibility hierarchies from copositive matrices: Bosonic extendibility and SOS hierarchies

 In this section, we will shift our focus to detect the extendibility properties of quantum states.
 This notion is closely connected to the problem of entanglement detection as it provides useful necessary criteria for separability of quantum states.
 We introduce various different notions of quantum extensions, and make interesting connections to the hierarchies that have been well-studied for copositive matrices.
 This allows us to apply known results from polynomial optimization to the problem of entanglement detection.

 It is known that checking copositivity is a co-NP complete problem \cite{murty1987some,DG14}.
 Hierarchies of polynomially-sized semidefinite programs (SDP) or sum-of-squares (SOS) programs can be used to approximate the cone $\mathsf{COP}_n$.
-These hierarchies provide inner and outer approximations that converge to the actual cone.
+These hierarchies either provide inner and outer approximations that converge to the actual cone.
 See, for example, the works of \cite{deklerk2002approximation} and \cite{schweighofer2024sum} for details on such approximation schemes.
-First of all, recall the hierarchy of approximations to $\COP_n$ introduced in \cref{sec:graphs}:
+First of all, we recall the hierarchy of inner approximations to $\COP_n$ based on sum of squares \cite{parrilo2000structured}: